 Third Year Curriculum

-The third year of the J.D. program is focused on experiential learning.
+The third year of the J.D. program focuses on experiential learning, elective courses, and building a foundation that assists students during the 10-week bar preparation.
 Students are required to take a minimum of 3 units of experientially-based courses, including externships, live-client clinics, and practicums.
 Practicum courses combine a significant classroom component with a live-client clinical or externship experience.

 Part-Time Juris Doctor (J.D.)
 Entrants

 Part-time students take the same innovative program of courses as full-time students over a four-year span.
-Find out more about the Part-Time, Evening J.D.
+Find out more about the Part-Time J.D.
 Program.